dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 In this example we will see how we can embed good-looking Highcharts charts (<http://www.highcharts.com>) with data served from a DHIS2 back-end into a Web page.
 To accomplish this we will use the DHIS2 Visualizer plug-in.
-The plug-in is written in javascript and depends on the jQuery library.
+The plug-in is written in JavaScript and depends on the jQuery library.
 A complete working example can be found at
 <http://play.dhis2.org/portal/chart.html>.
 Open the page in a web
 browser and view the source to see how it is set up.